How does P-trap work

 How do I clean a P-trap?

-To clean a P-trap, you can unscrew the trap and remove any debris or buildup inside.
-You may also need to use a plumber's snake or other tool to clear any blockages.
+To clean a P-trap, simply unscrew the trap at the connections, remove any debris or buildup, and then reassemble it.
+You may need to use a plunger or other tool to clear any clogs.

 Connect with certified professionals in your area